 - needing to make difficult choices.

 People who have come to me, tell me it is a great relief to share their worries and fears.
 Some are surprised that I don't judge them or tell them what they should do.
-Rather, I acknowledge what they have experienced, what they are feeling, and help them create a better life for themselves.
+Rather, I acknowledge what they have experienced, what they are feeling, and help them to create a better life for themselves.

 There are many reasons for deciding to seek counselling.
 You might be sensing you aren't quite yourself these days or simply wanting to be happier.
 My experience enables me to offer you perspective, support you through troubled times and to help you deal with specific issues as they arise.

 As your Counsellor, I hope you will feel respected, safe and confident to bring to our sessions all manner of issues including challenges, feelings and moments worth celebrating.
-Counselling isn't only about all that's "bad" or "wrong".
+Counselling is not about all that's "bad" or "wrong".

 Getting Started with Counselling

 All it takes is a phone call, text or email.

-If your wish to find out more about me or counselling, or are ready to start counselling, please contact me to arrange an initial meeting.
-A first meeting gives us the opportunity to explore what brings you to counselling and what you may wish to gain from attending.
+If your wish to find out more about me or counselling, or are ready to start counselling, please contact me to arrange an initial brief Zoom or phone call.
+This initial contact gives us the opportunity to explore what brings you to counselling and what you may wish to gain from attending.
 It's a time to discuss your specific needs and goals and an opportunity for you to ask any questions you have.

-If you then wish to proceed with therapy, we would meet for 50 minutes once a week and regularly discuss and review the counselling to ensure that you are getting what you want from our work together.
+If you then wish to proceed with counselling, we would meet for 50 minutes once a week and regularly discuss and review the counselling to ensure that you are getting what you want from our work together.

 I aim to respond to any inquiries within 24 hours.

 Training, qualifications & experience

 I am a qualified, accredited counsellor with the British Association for Counselling and Psychotherapy (BACP) and work to their Ethical Framework for Good Practice.